Lung Cancer Clinical Trial

 An adverse event is any medical problem that a participant has during a study.
 Doctors keep track of all adverse events that happen in studies, even if they do not think the adverse events might be related to the study treatments.

 Participant must be ≥18 years of age inclusive, at the time of signing the informed consent.

 Participants with following histologically or cytologically confirmed advanced solid tumors that have progressed after treatment with all available therapies for metastatic disease that are known to confer clinically meaningful benefit, or are intolerant to treatment, or refuse standard treatment.
-Note: there is no limit to the number of prior treatment regimens.

 Dose Escalation: all solid tumor types